Freelance Rate Calculator

 • Underestimating gaps between projects

-4. Frequently asked questions
+4. Frequently asked questions about freelance rates

 How many days per month can freelancers realistically bill?